minaandrawos/machat/README.md

     go run cmd/examplechatclient/chattcpclient.go -client Mina -room dev

-  There is also an example for a websocket client application which supports four yser flags:
+  There is also an example for a websocket client application which supports four user flags:
  - '-client' : for client name
  - '-room': for chat room name
  - '-origin': for origin header field of the websocket